rackerlabs/support-how-to/content/rackconnect/rackconnect-v20-automation-features-faq.md

 above will be valid for all of your cloud servers.
 If you create invalid network policies, they will look like they deployed correctly, but they will not actually work as expected.
-We are working on adding some warnings to the MyRackspace portal when you attempt to create network policies that are not actually valid, as in the preceding scenario.
+We are working on adding some warnings to the MyRackspace Portal when you attempt to create network policies that are not actually valid, as in the preceding scenario.

 #### What network policies are available if automation features are *enabled* at the cloud account level?